Sport in Montenegro: Men

 The national handball team was formed in 2006, recently after independence.
 Montenegro is a full member of IHF and EHF since 2006.
 Montenegro played their first official match at 3 January 2007 in Vantaa and won against Finland (28:26).
 Since then, Montenegro successfully qualified for four big competitions – once for the World Cup (2013) and for the European Championship 2008, 2014 and 2016.

 Women

 Montenegro women's national handball team was formed in 2006, and started playing in IHF and EHF competitions during the same year.
 Montenegro played their first official match in November 2006 in Cheb and won against Bulgaria (32:28).
-Women's handball team is among most successful national teams of Montenegro.
+Women's handball team is among most successful Montenegro national teams.
 They won Montenegro's first ever Olympic medal in 2012 by reaching the final.
 Same year, Montenegro was a champion of Europe.

 Montenegro national volleyball team

 Men

 The national volleyball team was formed in 2006, recently after independence.
 Montenegro is a full member of FIVB and CEV since 2006.
 Montenegro played their first official match at 1 September 2007 in Podgorica and won against Latvia (3–1).
 Until now, at major tournaments, Montenegro played in FIVB World League and European League.
 The team never qualified for World Championship or European Championship.
 During the history, Montenegro won one gold medal at major men's volleyball tournaments.